The transition to drinking from the cup

-Your child would have had made another huge step in life with the first spoonful of complementary feeding.
-At 9 to 12 months, another milestone for your child would be to drink from a cup.
+Your child would have had made another huge step in life with the first spoonful of solid food.
+At 9 to 12 months, another milestone for your child would be drinking from a cup.

 The continuous use of the pacifier can adversely affect the position of their teeth and cause deformations of the jaw

 - Tooth decay